0xAX/linux-insides/linux-bootstrap-1.md

 Bootloader
 --------------------------------------------------------------------------------

-Now bios transfered control to the operating system bootlader and it needs to load operating system into the memory.
+Now bios transfered control to the operating system bootloader and it needs to load operating system into the memory.
 There are a couple of bootloaders which can boot linux, like: [Grub2](http://www.gnu.org/software/grub/), [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project) and etc...
 Linux kernel has [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which describes how to load linux kernel.

 Let us briefly consider how grub loads linux.
 GRUB2 execution starts from `grub-core/boot/i386/pc/boot.S`.
 It starts to load from device its own kernel (not to be confused with linux kernel) and executes `grub_main` after successfully loading.